eGavr/toc-md/README.md

 Generates a markdown TOC (table of contents).

-The tools can be used both for English and Russian languages.
+The tool can be used for English and Russian languages.

 ## Table of contents
 <!-- TOC -->